-Large, strong, Hungarian shepherds - Komondor inspire both respect and trust.
-Possessing an extraordinary appearance of a giant lapdog with a flagellar hair, the dogs are excellent watchmen and guards, and this is the calling that they have in their blood.
+Large, strong, Hungarian Sheepdogs - Komondor inspire respect and trust at the same time.
+Possessing the uncommon appearance of a gigantic bichon with curly hair, dogs are excellent watchmen and guards, and this is the vocation that is in their blood.
 What is necessary to know about these original dogs to future owners?

 - История происхождения породы 1.
-History of the origin of the breed
+The history of the origin of the breed

 - Описание породы комондор 2.
 Description of the Komondor breed

 - Характер комондоров 3.
 The nature of Komondor

 - Обучение венгерских овчарок 4.
 Education Hungarian Shepherd

 - Как ухаживать за комондором 5.
 How to care for Komondor

 - Видео комондора и бобтейла 7.
 Video of komondor and bobtail